Call Center Soundproofing: Why Is it Needed?

 How to Soundproof a Call Center

-Even with much of our communication happening online these days, nearly 58% of contact centers host phone interactions with customers.
+Even with much of our communication happening online these days, customers still seek out help lines for advice and support.
 Talking by phone has some advantages over written communication, but when you put a lot of employees together who are all talking on the phone at once, this can create a noisy and chaotic environment.

 This is where soundproofing comes in.
 With the right solutions, you can keep noise from becoming a problem for call center employees and for the customers they serve.